ShivaGitLab/DATA-602---Chicago-Energy-Benchmarking/README.md

 5) Hence fixating on below hyperparameters this model for future reference. max_depth=16, min_samples_split=0.01
 6) Above ROC Curves and AUC Suggests, Model Performance is better for both Class 'A' & 'C' as model has 90% chance that it will be able to distinguish between positive class and negative class compared to the Class 'B' (76%).
 7) With Averga AUC Score of 85% Decision Tree Model relatively out-performed Logistic Regression.

+**Gradient Boosting Classifier - GridSearch**

+1) Proceeded for model with hypermeteres: 'gb__max_depth': [1, 2, 3], 'gb__n_estimators': [50, 100, 200]
+2) The Precsion, Recall and F1-Scores for all the classes seen significant improvement.
+3) Recall Macro Avg Accuracy of the model also improved from 68% to 70%.
+4) Hence fixating on below hyperparameter and this model for future reference. n_estimators=400
+5) Above ROC Curves and AUC Suggests, Model Performance is better for both Class 'A' & 'C' as model has 94% chance that it will be able to distinguish between positive    class and negative class compared to the Class 'B' (81%).
+6) With Averga AUC Score of 90% Gradient Booting Classifier Model relatively out-performed Logistic Regression & Decision Tree.

+**Conclusion:**

+We can choose Gradient Boosting Classifier model to generalize the population for following reasons.

+1) The Recall Macro Avg Score has been 70% compared to 63% and 66% of logistic regression and Decision Tree Respectively.
+2) Precision, Recall & F1-Scores are better than both logistic regression and Decision Tree.
+3) Model Accuracy has been 75% which is relatively better in Comparision.